guybrush/nexus/README.md

 , remotes : {}                 // can be used with the cli: `nexus -r`
                                // a remote is either a socket or a port
-                               // (optional in combination with key, cert, host) , error   : null               // if set (a string) it will be executed with cwd = prefix
+                               // (optional in combination with key, cert, host) , error   : null               // if set (a string) it will be executed when a program exits
+                               // CWD will be set to prefix, and ENV.NEXUS_MONITOR contains
-                               // when a program exits }
+                               // JSON.stringify'ed information about the chrashed program }
 ```